Code-Institute-Submissions/redfox_studios/TESTING.md

 ![Mobile display](https://github.com/samc85/redfox_studios/blob/master/media/footer.png)

 #### Quiz
--The quiz was tested by going through random responses.
+- The quiz was tested by going through random responses.
 If a user clicks submit before any submissions it will prompt them to try again.
 If the user scores 1 for each of the categories in the code, a try again message will appear.
 However, answers have been set out so that one of the 3 categories will receive 2/3 points.
 The reset button works throughout the quiz process.
 If a user only answers 2 questions and the scores are even for the two different categories, a try again message will appear.